UKFDRS/active-fire/README.md

 # ActiveFire

-Tools for fetching, processing and clustering of active fire detection datasets from NASA's FIRMS system.
+Tools for fetching, processing and storing MODIS and VIIRS sensor active fire detection datasets from NASA's FIRMS system.